Aug 14, 2018 | By Lourdes Linares

 Pure London has revealed it will be extending its offer to include kidswear in July’s show, running at Olympia London 22-24th July.
 Brands who have already signed up include 4Funky Flavours, Dekoz and Sugarhill Brighton.
 Managing director of Pure London, Julie Driscoll, hopes to tap into the ‘mini-me’ and blogger parent trends in kidswear, curated at a trade show where men’s, women’s and kidswear can be found under one roof.

 The Childrenswear Association also hopes to fill the gap of Bubble by announcing that the NWCA will be launching ‘The Childrenswear Show’.
-Running on Sunday 15th and Monday 16th July at the Business Design Centre, London, and we’re eager to hear more details.
+Originally scheduled to exhibit in July, the NWCA have announced it will now debut in January 2019 for the Autumn/ Winter season.

 Know what’s next.
 Become a WGSN member today to benefit from our daily trend intelligence, retail analytics, consumer insights and bespoke consultancy services.